A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

 \subsection{Directional complexity}

-This study uses topological data analysis (TDA) to examine the spatial features of our labeled spatial trees.
-TDA provides extensive toolbox of data analysis methods for learning about the shape of data.
-In this study, we use persistent homology to analyze our control and HPH spatial trees \cite{Edelsbrunner83, Edelsbrunner94, Robins99}.
-Specifically, we compute the degree-0 persistent homology of a height filtration, and use this to create a \emph{barcode} and compute a topological marker known as directional complexity.
-These techniques are robust to noise \cite{Amezquita20,Sazdanovic14}, making them useful for biological applications.
+We use Topological data analysis (TDA) to examine the spatial features of labeled spatial trees.
+TDA provides an extensive toolbox of data analysis methods for learning the shape of data.
+In this study, we use persistent homology to analyze the control and HPH spatial trees \cite{Edelsbrunner83, Edelsbrunner94, Robins99}.
+Specifically, we compute the 0--dimensional persistent homology of a height filtration, and use this to create a \emph{barcode} and compute a topological marker known as the directional complexity.
+These techniques are robust to noise \cite{Amezquita20,Sazdanovic14}, making them useful for biological applications such as the one studied here.

-Relevant topological definitions and background are given in the Appendix.
-In this section, we provide a brief overview of some of those key concepts and describe the particular topological methods used in this study.
-In summary, computing persistent homology involves building a sequence of topological spaces upon a data set, computing the corresponding homology, and tracking a topological summary that describes the shape of the data.
+In the remaind of this section we provide a brief background for TDA methods illustrated on examples from this study.
+Computing persistent homology involves building a sequence of topological spaces upon a data set, computing the corresponding homology for each, and tracking the changes in topological summaries that describes the shape of the data through the filtration.

-\textbf{Simplicial homology: } A spatial tree is an example of a \emph{simplicial complex}, the formal sum of building blocks called \emph{simplices}.
-A $k$-simplex is a convex hull of $k+1$ vertices \cite{Hatcher01} (in particular, 0-simplex is a point, a 1-simplex is edge, a 2-simplex is a triangular face, and a 3-simplex is a filled tetrahedron).
-Each labeled spatial tree in this study amounts to a set of points (0-simplices) attached by a set of edges (1-simplices).
-Recall that these edges are directed away from the root of the tree to represent the direction of blood flow.
-Likewise, when computing simplicial homology, the $k$-simplices of a simplicial complex are embedded with an orientation.
+\textbf{Simplicial homology: } Since spatial trees are 1-dimensional examples of simplicial complexes in this section we provide a brief introduction to simplicial homology.
+A $k$-dimensional simplex, for $k \geq 0$, is a convex hull of $k+1$ vertices \cite{Hatcher01}.
+For example, 0-simplex is a point, a 1-simplex is edge, a 2-simplex is a triangular face, and a 3-simplex is a filled tetrahedron.
+A \emph{simplicial complex} is the formal sum of building blocks called \emph{simplices}.
+Each labeled spatial tree in this study consists of a set of points/vertices which are 0-simplices connected by a set of edges which are 1-simplices.
+Note that all simplices come with orientation which is consistent with the fact that the edges of spatial trees used in this stude are directed away from the root of the tree to represent the direction of blood flow.